danielmrtnvc/RepIt/SETUP.md

 ```
 VITE_OPENAI_API_KEY=sk-...your_key_here
 VITE_OPENAI_ASSISTANT_ID=asst_...your_assistant_id_here
+VITE_SITE_PASSWORD=your_secure_password_here
 ```

 ⚠️ **Security Note**: Never commit `.env` to version control.
 It's already in `.gitignore`.

+### About the Site Password

+The app now includes a password protection screen.
+Users will need to enter the password once, and it will be remembered in localStorage.
+Choose a strong password that you'll share only with authorized users.

 ### 4. Run Development Server